 The size adjustment was based on the assumption that the larger the acreage of a property, the lower the overall sale price per acre and vice versa.
-Sales 2 and 3 were larger than the subject and required a positive adjustment.
-Sales 1 was smaller and required a negative adjustment.
-These adjustments were based on overall market information.
+Sale 1 was smaller than the subject and required a negative adjustment.
+Sales 2 and 3 were similar and did not require an adjustment.
+The adjustments were based on sales data.